Senna auriculata: Medicinal uses

 This plant is said to contain a cardiac glucoside (sennapicrin) and sap, leaves and bark yield anthraquinones, while the latter contains tannins.

 The root is used in decoctions against fevers, diabetes, diseases of urinary system and constipation.
 The leaves have laxative properties.
-The dried flowers and flower buds are used as a substitute for tea in case of diabetes patients.
-It is also believed to improve the complexion.
-The powdered seed is also applied to the eye, in case of chronic purulent conjunctivitis.
-In Africa the bark and seeds are said to give relief in rheumatism, eye diseases, gonorrhea, diabetes and gout.
+Tea made from dried flowers and flower buds is consumed by diabetes patients instead of regular tea.
+It is also believed to improve complexion.
+Powdered seeds are used against diabetes, they are also applied to the eye to treat chronic purulent conjunctivitis.
+In Africa, the bark and seeds are said to help against rheumatism, eye diseases, gonorrhea, diabetes, and gout.

-The plant has been shown to have antibacterial activity in the laboratory.